The new Aquaman converted this Marvel fan to DC

 As the real world feels darker and more dangerous with bomb threats, mass shootings, out-of-control wildfires and turbulent politics, I need a superhero who gives me hope and reminds me to not take everything so damn seriously.

-Enter Jason Momoa as Arthur Curry, aka Aquaman, in the new film playing worldwide.
+Enter Jason Momoa as Arthur Curry, aka Aquaman, in the new film playing worldwide and making a splash at the box office.

 He saves submarines from being hijacked and is always up for adventure.
 He's like an underwater Thor, complete with annoying power-hungry half-brother.
 But Aquaman also wants to be left alone.
 He's not really into politics and superhero fame.
 He's an antihero who drinks like a fish and would rather buy you a beer than try to save the world.